Faculty Senate By-Laws

 vii.
 Provide Faculty Senate representation on university or MUS committees.

 B. Term of Office.
 The Chair shall serve for one (1) year.
-Each spring, Faculty Senate shall elect a Chair-Elect [see Section 3] who shall assume the office of Chair at the first regular meeting of Faculty Senate in the Fall following their election.
-A Chair of Faculty Senate may be nominated as Chair-Elect.
+Each spring, Faculty Senate shall elect a Chair-Elect [see Section 3] who shall assume the office of Chair-Elect at the first regular meeting of Faculty Senate in the Fall following their election and assume the office of Chair the following fall.
+A Chair or Past Chair of Faculty Senate may be nominated as Chair-Elect.

 Section 3.
 Chair-Elect of Faculty Senate.

 A. Duties and Responsibilities.
 The duties and responsibilities of the Chair-Elect are to:

 i.
 Assume the duties of the Chair in his/her absence.

 ii.
 Attend meetings of the Faculty Senate Executive Steering Committee as an ex officio member and preside over that body in the absence of the Chair.